yixiao1/CILv2_multiview/README.md

 -------------------------------------------------------------
 ### Summary

-    In this repository, you could :
+    In this repository, you could find materials for:

-     * Benchmark the trained CIL++ model proposed in our paper on CARLA
+     * Benchmarking the trained CIL++ model proposed in our paper
-     * Collecting datasets with Roach RL expert
+     * Collecting datasets using Roach RL expert
-     * Perform training and offline evaluation on new CIL++ models
+     * Training/evaluating (offline) new CIL++ models
-     * Perform online driving test on CIL++ models on CARLA
+     * Performing online driving test on CIL++ models on CARLA

 -------------------------------------------------------------
 ### Environment Setup